microsoft/fhir-starter/docs/postman.md

 # Instructions

 ## Download the Postman files
-Instructions for downloading the Postman files from the Azure Cloud Shell environment to your desktop can found [here](https://docs.microsoft.com/en-us/azure/cloud-shell/using-the-shell-window#upload-and-download-files).
+Instructions for downloading the **Postman** configuration files from the Azure Cloud Shell environment to your desktop can found [here](https://docs.microsoft.com/en-us/azure/cloud-shell/using-the-shell-window#upload-and-download-files).

 __Note:__ Each file must be downloaded individually.